 The role of a Lodge Chaplain is to be someone who is sensitive to the needs of their fellow brethren.
 As in chaplaincy anywhere they are in God’s front line of a multi faith environment, trying to point people in the right direction whatever their background or belief.
 Their lives, through the ethos of freemasonry and by example, should help brethren to find the eternal and the holy, reminding them to bend with humility and resignation to the will of the Great Architect of the Universe and dedicate their hearts to His glory and the welfare of all creatures and His world.

 Your Provincial Chaplaincy Team

-Pictured with the Dean of Durham Cathedral (far left) at the Masonic Carol Service in Durham Cathedral, December 2019, Canon Ron Black, Provincial Grand Chaplain, Julian Ward, Provincial Deputy Grand Chaplain and Rev Jon Whalley, Provincial Assistant Grand Chaplain.
+Pictured with the Dean of Durham Cathedral (far left) at the Masonic Carol Service in Durham Cathedral, December 2019, Canon Ron Black, former Provincial Grand Chaplain, Julian Ward, current Provincial Grand Chaplain and Rev Jon Whalley, Provincial Assistant Grand Chaplain.

-I am also a Reader In Durham Diocese, for the Parishes of East and West Rainton, where I regularly lead services, preach, take funerals and even play the organ!
+I am a Lay Minister / Reader In Durham Diocese, for the Parishes of East and West Rainton, where I regularly lead services, preach, take funerals and even play the organ!
 I have a Durham degree in Theology & Ministry and am a Director of a Theological College which trains Priests & Ministers for Public Ministry.